 So you received a copyright claim on your YouTube video 😩 Should you worry about copyright claims?
 Will the copyright claim affect your video views, watch time, or monetization?
 And how do you get it fixed?

 Don’t panic!
-Let’s first breakdown what a copyright claim is and figure out why your video received a claim.
+Let’s first breakdown what a copyright claim is and figure out why your video received a claim (or received a copyright strike).
 Then we’ll go over some tips on how to prevent claims on your videos moving forward ✅

 - What is a copyright claim?

 - Should I worry about copyright claims?